-The biggest obstacle to completing 26.2 for most recreational runners is hitting the wall in the marathon.
-So many runners have beautiful and perfect training cycles that are completely sabotaged when they come up against the marathon wall.
+The biggest obstacle to completing 26.2 for most recreational runners is hitting the wall in the marathon–this is when your body essentially runs out of fuel for faster running.
+Your body slows down, your legs feel heavy, and it requires a lot of mental and physical effort to keep moving forward.
+It stings so badly because so many runners have beautiful and perfect training cycles that are completely sabotaged when they come up against the marathon wall.

-As a result, I embarked on a quest on how to AVOID THE WALL!
+As a result, I have embarked on a quest on how to AVOID THE WALL!
 I’m sharing what I have learned.
+(And don’t miss my 26 tips for going 26.2!)

 Table of contents

-What does it mean when hit a wall in a marathon?
+What does it mean to hit the wall in a marathon?

 The phrase “hit the wall” means encountering an obstacle that inhibits progress like running into a brick wall.
 When you hit a wall in a marathon, it’s difficult to keep moving forward, especially at your goal marathon race pace.

-Hitting the wall happens in a marathon is when your body has burned through all its glycogen stores (energy stores) in the liver and muscles which are the quickest and easiest fuel for your body to use to run.
+Hitting the wall happens in a marathon is when your body has burned through all its glycogen stores (aka carbs energy stores) in the liver and muscles which are the quickest and easiest fuel for your body to use to run.
 This typically happens around the 20-mile mark, sometimes sooner for more slow runners and first-time marathoners.
 Your body then switches to burning fat as fuel which is a more difficult and slower process.
+Performing a proper carb load can help avoid this.

 As a result, your body tries to conserve energy and protect itself by slowing you down.
 Your brain will signal the increased production of serotonin to inhibit control of your muscle fibers.
 This increases physical fatigue and mental exhaustion in which your brain tells you to stop running!